vryy/4C/.github/ISSUE_TEMPLATE/enhancement.md

 - the motivation and context: What are you trying to accomplish?
 Why do we need to address this?

 Providing all this information helps all of us to come up with a solution that is most useful in the real world.

+Link other issues or pull requests by mentioning their relation to this issue (Related to, Blocks, Follows, Closes, ...), if applicable
 -->

 ## Possible Solution and Definition of Done